zadrafi/concurve/README.md

 8. Greenland S. Valid P-values Behave Exactly As They Should.
 Some misleading criticisms of P-values and their resolution with S-values. *Am Stat*.
 2019;18(136).
+9. Fraser DAS.
+The p-value Function and Statistical Inference. *Am Stat*.
+2019